upewpi/documents/bylaws.md

 ### Section II: Finances

 1. The Chapter shall charge a fee to each new member which shall consist of a Chapter Initiation Fee in the amount of twenty dollars in addition to an Association Initiation Fee which shall be determined by the National Association.
 2. Each initiate shall be required to pay Chapter and Association initiation fees prior to his/her initiation.
+An initiaite will not be considered active until thei fee is paid.
 3. Special assessments may be made at any time by a three-fourths affirmative vote of the Active Members of the Chapter.

 ## Article VI: Induction of New Members

 ### Section I: Induction Ceremony

-1. The induction of new Members shall be held within eight weeks of the time of their election.
+1. The induction of new Members shall be held within ten weeks of the time of their election.
 2. The induction shall specifically avoid any practice which conflicts with WPI regulations or which constitutes an attack upon the personal dignity of the initiates.
 The activities shall be devised to stimulate the inductees’ interest in Computer Science and to acquaint them better with the Members of the Chapter.

 ### Section II: Eligibility of Candidates